“I am devoted to helping others reach their goals and live the lives they truly desire.”

 What should someone know about working with you?

 In the first one or two sessions, I like to get a sense about the client’s history, background, and other areas relevant to therapy.
 Like so many other human interactions, vibes between a client and a therapist must resonate in order for the client to feel comfortable enough so that treatment is effective.
 I aim to create an environment where clients feel safe discussing issues without feeling judged.
 Therapy can be challenging but, like exercising, it has many benefits.
-Ultimately, my message is this: I am devoted to helping others reach their goals and live the lives they truly desire.
-My approach is hands-on and usually consists of experiential exercises, narrative role play, homework assignments and psychoeducation.
+Ultimately, my message is this: I'm devoted to helping others reach their goals and live the lives they truly desire.
+My approach is both pragmatic as well as psychodynamic, including psycho-education, experiential exercises, with narrative, and mindfulness work.

 What advice would you give to someone who is hesitant to try therapy?

 It’s quite understandable to be hesitant about starting therapy.
-The process of sharing personal matters with a new person could feel rather daunting.
-The therapy I provide is completely collaborative in nature, which means that every client plays a vital role in their self-determination.
+The process of sharing personal matters with a stranger could feel uncomfortable.
+The therapy I provide is collaborative in nature, which means that every client plays a vital role in their self-determination.
 This enhances comfort levels and adds to the therapeutic environment.
 Once trust is established and a treatment plan is in place, every session offers an opportunity to revisit past upsets, explore possibilities, work through current challenges, and pave a path where real personal change is possible.
 Whether you decide to pursue therapy or not, manifesting the truest version of yourself is paramount.

 What are you most excited about within the evolving mental health landscape?